-MisinfoCon was a summit on misinformation at the MIT Media Lab in February 2017.
+MisinfoCon started as a summit on misinformation at the MIT Media Lab in February 2017.
 It was one of the largest gatherings to focus on trust, verification, fact checking, and reader experience.
 Sponsors and hosts included Mozilla, Knight Foundation, Craig Newmark, the Nieman Foundation, and First Draft, among others.
 It has since given birth to the Credibility Coalition, a research community that fosters collaborative approaches to understanding the veracity, quality and credibility of online information that is a foundation of civil society.
 CredCo has been supported by the Knight Foundation, Google, Facebook, Craig Newmark Philanthropies, and Twitter.

 The Fortune Cookie Chronicles

-The Fortune Cookie Chronicles was my book about how Chinse food is actually all-American.
+The Fortune Cookie Chronicles was my book about how Chinese food is actually all-American.
 It hit #26 on the New York Times Best Seller List and was featured on Colbert Report, Martha Stewart, TED.com, CNN, The Today Show, Good Morning America, Newsweek, Entertainment Weekly, and NPR stations coast to coast.
 Plus it was a Borders Original Voices and Book Sense selections.

 Recovering the Classics